Do you have a home on the Web?

 I mean a page or a site that is yours.
 Not one that belongs to some .com, .org or .edu.
 One that’s truly yours, with a name you gave to it, nobody else has, and you fully inhabit.

 Some of us do.
 I’m one of those, but with nothing to brag about.
-Go to mine and you’ll find a placeholder I’ve been updating every couple years since the mid-’90s.
-Behind that façade is a garage full of files I keep stored online so I can find them from anywhere, or so I can point other people to them every once in awhile.
-I also have it set up as a place that’s off-bounds for search engines.
+Go to searls.com and you’ll find a placeholder I’ve been updating every couple of years since the mid-’90s.
+Behind that façade is a garage full of files I keep stored online but blocked from search engines.
+That’s so I can find them from anywhere, or so I can point other people to them every once in a while.

-Like the rest of us, most of what I’ve done on the Web are on the sites of others.
+Like the rest of us, most of what I’ve done on the Web are on the sites that belong others.
 The goods in those sites are mine in the sense that I’ve created them.
 But where they are is not mine.
 Not in the least.

 This isn’t a bad thing.
 Hell, the benefits of the Web are enormous in the extreme.
 I’m not knocking those.